What Affects Vaginal pH and How Do You Restore It?

 Avoid semen, which is more alkaline than the vagina.
 This means using a condom during intercourse and changing that condom after each use.
 Keep in mind that not all types of birth control prevent STI transmission.

-Take Probiotics & Eat Yogurt for Vaginal pH Balance
+Natural Remedies to Restore pH Balance: Take Probiotics & Eat Yogurt

 Probiotics are becoming an increasingly popular supplement for a reason: They may help restore natural bacteria balance.
 That helps with balancing vaginal pH, too.
 Keep in mind that some types of yogurt also have that beneficial bacteria.
 Speak with your gynecologist for specific suggestions.